RusyaGusev/RusyaGusev/README.md

-- 👋 Hi, I’m @RusyaGusev
+- 👋 Hi, I’m @wrangrgroup
 - 👀 I’m interested in coding and a succseful life
 - 🌱 I’m currently learning python3
 - 💞️ I’m looking to collaborate on idk